Skip to content

 The problem

-Modern Java projects routinely contain hundreds or thousands of JUnit test methods.
+Projects in Java, C#, or TypeScript routinely contain hundreds or thousands of test methods.
 A fraction of those tests explicitly verify security properties — correct authentication behaviour, cryptographic correctness, input validation, access control boundaries — but they live side-by-side with purely functional tests and are indistinguishable to anyone reading the test directory listing.

 Without tooling, answering the question "which of our tests cover security requirements, and do they cover them completely?" requires a manual audit of every test file.
 That audit is time-consuming, error-prone, and does not stay current as the codebase evolves.

-MethodAtlas automates the discovery and classification step: it reads source files lexically (without compiling them), identifies every JUnit 5 test method, and asks an AI provider to decide whether each method is security-relevant, assign taxonomy tags, and provide a human-readable rationale.
+MethodAtlas automates the discovery and classification step: it reads source files lexically (without compiling them), identifies every test method (framework is detected automatically — JUnit 5/4/TestNG for Java, xUnit/NUnit/MSTest for C#, Jest/Vitest/Mocha for TypeScript/JavaScript), and asks an AI provider to decide whether each method is security-relevant, assign taxonomy tags, and provide a human-readable rationale.

 Where it fits in the SSDLC